Region 'must tackle ageing population'

 About 500 delegates from 38 countries are attending the 2024 Asia-Pacific Regional Conference (APRC) on Population Ageing on the Indonesian island of Bali.
-They are experts, policymakers, members of the UN, international agencies, and civil society leaders from across the Asia-Pacific.
+They are experts, policymakers, members of the United Nations (UN), international agencies, and civil society leaders from across the Asia-Pacific.

+(From left) Smith: Invest in projects today; Mathews: Civil society can help; Somchai: Start saving early

 The three-day event, which ends on Friday, is held under the theme of "Reframing Ageing".
 It is co-hosted by the Ministry of National Development Planning of Indonesia, HelpAge International and the United Nations Population Fund (UNFPA).